opcaic/docs/intro/installation-instructions.rst

 module files into the ``/var/opcaic/modules`` directory.
 For information how to create your own game modules and deploy them, see :ref:`adding-new-games`.

+.. only:: latex

+   The attached USB key contains an example game module for the game `Warlight
+   <https://github.com/medovina/Warlight>`_ in both source code and compiled form.
+The prepared game
+   module for deployment can be found at *bin/modules/warlight*.

+   After copying it to the modules folder, you need to follow the above mentioned guide to configure the platform to use the game.
+The warlight game module utilizes the additional configuration feature, the JSON schema needed to setup the game correclty can be found at *src/warlight/configSchema.json*.

 .. _graylog-installation:

 *************************************************